 The favoritism problem started before she ever reached DHS

-The official South Dakota record is already enough to make this more than gossip.
-Public documents from the state's Government Accountability Board show that Noem was pulled into an ethics fight over her daughter Kassidy Peters' effort to obtain a real estate appraiser license.
+Public documents from South Dakota's Government Accountability Board show that Noem was pulled into an ethics fight over her daughter Kassidy Peters' effort to obtain a real estate appraiser license.

-One of the clearest documents says Noem included her daughter in a July 27, 2020 meeting with labor officials about the certification process.
+One document says Noem included Peters in a July 27, 2020 meeting with labor officials about the certification process.
 A later complainant letter in the same official record says the longtime appraiser official involved testified that Peters was treated 'different than any other before,' that the process was 'out of the ordinary,' and that she felt intimidated.
-Those are allegations and testimony within the official record, not a final criminal conviction, but they are exactly the kind of power-and-access warning sign that matters.

 AP says the daughter got certified anyway, and lawmakers found preferential treatment